THE RESULTS ARE IN:

 So find your fierce courage and get ready to build your perimeters of peace and become a boundary badass!

-Take stock of the areas of your life and relationships where you feel the most vulnerable.
+Take stock of the areas of your life and relationship where you feel the most vulnerable.

 Make a list of Boundaries, and next to it list the consequences if a boundary is violated.
 Only list a consequence if you are prepared to enforce it.

-Once you have your list of boundaries, it’s time to get real with yourself.
+Once you have your list of boundaries, it’s time to put in your requests.